White coffee: Malaysia

+In the south of Malaysia especially the Coffee Belt region of western Johor where the Liberica variant is planted from Pontian to Senggerang, white coffee refers to coffee beans of the Liberica variant roasted without sugar nor margarine.

 Indonesia

 In Indonesia, the term white coffee or kopi putih refers to coffee beans which are roasted less than regular coffee beans.
 The shorter and lower heat roasting yields lighter-colored coffee beans, called biji kopi putih or white coffee beans.
 The white coffee beans are harder and different in taste than regular coffee beans.
 White coffee has a savory and mild taste compared to its regular counterpart.
 Due to its shorter roasting time, white coffee has a higher concentration of caffeine.

-Jordan and Lebanon
+The Levant

-Jordanian and Lebanese white coffee "qahwah bayda" (قهوة بيضاء) is a caffeine-free drink made from water, orange blossom water, and sweetened with sugar if desired, or rose water.
+White coffee in the Levant "qahwah bayda" (قهوة بيضاء) is a caffeine-free drink made from water, orange blossom water, and sweetened with sugar if desired, or rose water.
 Although not the most common substitute for coffee it is occasionally served in lieu of coffee (Turkish coffee).
 Ahweh bayda is traditionally thought to have a soothing effect when taken.

 United States

 In the United States, white coffee may also refer to coffee beans which have been roasted to a yellow roast level.
 When prepared as espresso these beans produce a thin yellow brew, with a high acidic note.
-There is a debate about whether white coffee is more highly caffeinated than darker roasted coffee.
-In fact, the sublimation point of caffeine is 352 F, about one hundred degrees lower than the typical very dark roast.
+Some sources claim that white coffee is more highly caffeinated than darker roasted coffee, but this is debated.
+The sublimation point of caffeine is 352 F, about one hundred degrees lower than the typical very dark roast.
 Coffee beans can catch fire at temperatures higher than 500 F. White coffee is generally used only for making espresso drinks, not simple brewed coffee.
 With shorter roasting times, natural sugars are not caramelized within the coffee beans, making the coffee less bitter.
 The flavor of white coffee is frequently described as nutlike, with pronounced acidity.

-White coffee is usually purchased pre-ground due to the fact that the beans are harder than regular coffee, making it difficult to grind, even using a commercial grinder.
+White coffee is usually purchased pre-ground due to the fact that the beans are harder than regular coffee, making them difficult to grind, even using a commercial grinder.
 For this reason, white coffee usually pours fast when using a commercial espresso machine.
 It is common for baristas to use the second pour rather than the first because it is believed to have more caffeine and a smoother flavor.